yujing-chen/my-wowchemy-site/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Computer Science
+  - course: Ph.D. in Computer Science
     institution: George Mason University
     year: 2016-present
   - course: Master of Arts